A good bug report helps fix the bugs more effectively. Here’s how to write an excellent bug report:

-If your Bug report is effective, then its chances of getting fixed are higher.
+If the Bug report is effective, then its chances of getting fixed are higher.
 So fixing a bug depends upon how effectively you report it.
-Reporting a bug is nothing but a skill and in this tutorial we will explain how to achieve this skill.
+Reporting a bug is nothing but a skill and in this tutorial, we will explain how to achieve this skill.

 What You Will Learn:

 - How To Write A Good Bug Report

 - Qualities of a Good Software Bug Report

 - Some Bonus Tips To Write A Good Bug Report